vibodh-jain/vibodh-jain/README.md

-- 🔭 I’m currently working on ...
-Some minor projects
+- 🔭 I’m currently working on:  Some minor projects
-- 🌱 I’m currently learning ...
-Java
+- 🌱 I’m currently learning: Java
-- 💬 Ask me about ...
-Anything
+- 💬 Ask me about:  Anything
-- 📫 How to reach me: ... [vibodh_jain](https://www.instagram.com/vibodh_jain/)
+- 📫 How to reach me:  [vibodh_jain](https://www.instagram.com/vibodh_jain/)
-- ⚡ Fun fact: ...
-Always available for you
+- ⚡ Fun fact:  Always there for you